-Mutual institutions were established and are maintained for the benefit of their communities, depositors and borrowers.
+Mutual institutions were established and are maintained for the benefit of their communities, depositors, and borrowers.
 They are well-run financial institutions that provide local service and investment to improve the quality of life in their local communities.
-ICBA strives to meet the needs of its mutual institution members and will support and defend the choice of mutual ownership before all regulatory and legislative bodies.
+ICBA strives to meet the needs of its mutual institution members and will support the choice of mutual ownership before all regulatory and legislative bodies.

 New Capital Option.
 ICBA also supports the authorization of mutual banks to issue Mutual Capital Certificates (MCCs) that would qualify as Tier 1 common equity capital.
 MCCs would provide a new capital option that would help preserve the viability of mutual banks and allow them to continue to serve their communities.

 Future of Mutuality.
-ICBA believes state and local regulatory agencies should recognize the benefits of chartering and growing mutual banks and should provide resources to aid in their formation, particularly in areas that are underserved.
-The creation of mutual banks in low-income and underserved communities across the United States can be a very effective way to bring essential banking and lending services to areas of the country that do not currently have adequate banking services.
+ICBA believes regulatory agencies should recognize the benefits of growing mutual banks and should provide resources to aid in their formation, particularly in areas that are underserved.
+The creation of mutual banks in low-income and underserved communities can be an effective way to bring banking services to areas of the country that do not currently have adequate banking services.

-Mutual banks should play a critical role in the future of American banking.
-Prudential bank and credit union regulators should develop a path for credit unions to convert to mutual banks in a straightforward, noncomplex manner that allows for institutions to change charters without fear or intimidation.
-Regulators should develop formal plans to expand mutual bank charters through public due process and community outreach.
+Prudential bank and credit union regulators should develop a path for credit unions to convert to mutual banks in a straightforward manner that allows for institutions to change charters without intimidation.